splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

 #.
 Open the :guilabel:`Settings` menu.
 #.
 Select :menuselection:`Access Tokens`.
 #.
-To find the access token in a large list, start entering its name in the search box.
-Splunk Observability Cloud returns matching results.
+To find the access token in a large list, use the :guilabel:`Status` and :guilabel:`Scope` filters or enter the token name in the search bar.
 #.
 To look at the details for an access token, select the expand icon next to the token name.

    For information about the access token permissions allowed by the :guilabel:`Authorization Scopes` field value, see the permissions step in :ref:`create-access-token`.